 12-Step Support and Addiction Treatment

-Our rehab in Massachusetts believes in the efficacy of 12-step programs and offers them to all clients to aid in their recovery.
+Our Massachusetts rehab believes in the efficacy of 12-step programs and offers them to all clients to aid in their recovery.
 We believe that having the support of others in recovery, the guidance of a sponsor, and a community to lean on can make sustaining sobriety easier.

 For more information regarding this program or any of our other Massachusetts drug rehab programs, call Clearbrook Treatment Centers today at 570-536-9621 or send us your contact information, and our team will reach out to you.